 (v) Recklessly abused or neglected such an individual, with resulting physical harm;

 (vi) Negligently abused or neglected such an individual, with resulting serious physical harm;

 (vii) Recklessly neglected such an individual, creating a substantial risk of serious physical harm;

-(x) Been convicted of or entered a plea of guilty to any of the following if the victim of the offense is an individual with mental retardation or a developmental disability: an offense of violence, a violation of a section contained in Chapter 2907. or Chapter 2913. of the Revised Code, or a violation of section 2903.16, 2903.34, 2903.341, or 2919.22 of the Revised Code.
+(x) Been convicted of or entered a plea of guilty to any of the following if the victim of the offense is an individual with a developmental disability: an offense of violence, a violation of a section contained in Chapter 2907. or Chapter 2913. of the Revised Code, or a violation of section 2903.16, 2903.34, 2903.341, or 2919.22 of the Revised Code.

 (b) Give weight to the decision in any collective bargaining arbitration regarding the same allegation;

 (c) Give weight to any relevant facts presented at the hearing.